Easy Chocolate-Topped Shortbread Toffee Bars

-Sneak Preview: These easy Chocolate-Topped Shortbread Toffee Bars have a shortbread base covered with melted chocolate chips and chopped pecans.
+Sneak Preview: These quick and easy Toffee Bars consist of a shortbread base covered with melted chocolate chips and chopped pecans.
 Impressive but quick to make when time is short!
+Less than 100 calories each.

 As an Amazon Associate, I earn from qualifying purchases.